wombleton/gitlaw-nz/acts/P/Protection of Personal and Property Rights Act 1988.md

     (3) If it appears to a court hearing an application under [Part 1][6] that a property order should be made, either in addition to or instead of a personal order, or if it appears to a court hearing an application under [Part 3][27] that a personal order should be made, either in addition to or instead of a property order, the court may make all such orders and give all such directions as may be necessary to facilitate the hearing of an application under Part 3 or (as the case may require) Part 1\.

-    Section 64(1): amended, on 13 September 2002, by [section 6][204] of the Family Courts Amendment Act 2000 (2000 No 65).
+    Section 64(1): amended, on 13 September 2002, by [section 6][206] of the Family Courts Amendment Act 2000 (2000 No 65).

-##### 65 Appointment of barrister or solicitor by court or Registrar
+##### 65 Appointment of lawyer to represent person in respect of whom application made

-*   (1) On an application for the exercise of the court's jurisdiction under this Act, a court or the Registrar of a court must appoint a barrister or solicitor to represent the person in respect of whom the application is made, unless the court or the Registrar is satisfied that the person has retained or will retain a barrister or solicitor.
+*   (1) On an application for the exercise of the court's jurisdiction under this Act, a court or the Registrar of a court must appoint a lawyer to represent the person in respect of whom the application is made, unless the court or the Registrar is satisfied that the person has retained or will retain a lawyer.

-    (2) So far as may be practicable, it shall be the duty of the barrister or solicitor appointed under subsection (1) to---
+    (2) So far as may be practicable, it shall be the duty of the lawyer appointed under subsection (1) to---

     *   (a) contact the person in respect of whom the application is made, explain to that person the nature and purpose of the application, and ascertain and give effect to that person's wishes in respect of the application; and